ytthuan/LeoSQLServerRServices/PredictiveMaintenance/README.md

-#Predictive Maintenance Template with SQL Server 2016 R Services
+# Predictive Maintenance Template with SQL Server ML Services

 In this template, we demonstrate how to develop and deploy end-to-end Predictive Maintenance solutions with [SQL Server ML Services](https://docs.microsoft.com/en-us/sql/advanced-analytics/what-is-sql-server-machine-learning).